-The approximate length of the class is 21 hours spread over two consecutive full day Saturdays.
+The approximate length of the class is 18 to 20 hours spread over two consecutive full day Saturdays.
 Age Requirement: 18 unless you are a member of the Rowlett Explorer Post or take the class with a parent/guardian.
-Rowlett and Rockwall County are actively recruiting residents to be trained in of the CERT program which includes development and training of Neighborhood CERT teams to support our community.
-Once trained, CERT may be able to provide the following services to their neighborhood:
+Once trained, active members of CERT may be able to provide the following services to their community:

 - Increase their neighborhood’s disaster readiness.

 - Perform triage and provide medical services to the injured.

 - Extinguish small fires and teach fire safety.

 For more information about the Rowlett CERT program, email Info@rowlettcert.com

 For more information about general CERT programs, see FEMA's site at http://www.citizencorps.gov/cert/